internetimagery/keepTrace/README.md

 Use a shallow depth (low number) to keep pickles lighter.
 Use a higher depth if you wish to record and inspect further and / or wish to have more truly functional objects (pickled objects with representations inside them will fail to work for obvious reasons).

-Setting depth to 0 will provide only a representation of the traceback.
-Not overly useful and not debuggable.

 Setting depth to -1 will make depth infinite.

 ``` python